ruflin/ruflin-integration-package/README.md

 Note: This is a new feature in elastic-package (see [#elastic/integrations/issues/5055](https://github.com/elastic/integrations/issues/5055) for more details) and might eventually become the default.
 TODO: Generation should use the newest format always.

-We can frequently check with `elastic-package lint` and `elastic-package build` to make sure we didn't make any mistake and our package still builds and works.
+We can frequently check with `elastic-package check` to make sure we didn't make any mistake and our package still builds and works.

 If you upload the package now to Kibana, it will install reinstall the package and create mapping templates for `logs-ruflin.log-*`.
 You can add your own mappings under `data_stream/log/fields/fields.yml` if needed.